joannerizkallah/Computer-Vision-Project/Submission/README.txt

-This submission is divided into 6 parts:
+This project is divided into 6 parts:

 /Models
 	Object_Detection.ipynb: Object Detection on Google Colab using YOLOv5s